kyma-project/cli/docs/gen-docs/kyma_alpha_deploy.md

   -f, --values-file strings       Path to a JSON or YAML file with configuration values.
       --workers-count int         Number of parallel workers used for the deployment. (default 4) -w, --workspace string          If --source is local, then workspace should be a path already containing Kyma sources.
-                                  If --source is not local, then workspace would be the path used to download Kyma sources. (default "workspace")
+                                  If --source is not local, then workspace must be the path used to download Kyma sources. (default "workspace")
 ```

 ## Flags inherited from parent commands